-This residential neighbourhood is very well connected to the city by bus with several bus routes on the doorstep.
-Drumcondra is a railway station on the Dublin Connolly to Longford and Grand Canal Dock to Newbridge commuter services.
+This residential neighbourhood is very well connected to the city by bus with several bus routes on the doorstep including 11, 13, 33, 41, 44.
+Drumcondra is also a railway station on the Dublin Connolly to Longford and Grand Canal Dock to Newbridge commuter services.

 History & Culture